CosmoStat/shapepipe/docs/wiki/canfar.md

     This will connect you to a generic *ubuntu* user space, shared between all users.
 Once connected software *etc.* can be installed and tested.

-    > Note: You should only really be connecting to the VM with the intention of
+    You should only really be connecting to the VM with the intention of
     - creating a new snapshot
     - running tests with the current set-up in interactive mode (see below)
     - implementing specific `ShapePipe` software changes to be run an tested, e.g. on a new shapshot.
     Changes to `ShapePipe` can be done by e.g. pulling and compiling a new branch.
     Avoid making any software changes not intended for a new snapshot.

     > Note: The person who creates the VM will have to manually add the SSH keys of any other potential user and local computer from